thedevdojo/static/README.md

 ```
 ### 3. Includes

-Creating re-usable HTML partials is simple with the `<include>` tag.
-This allows you to insert sections of HTML stored in separate files, making your codebase more organized and modular.

-Specify the HTML file you want to include with the `src` attribute.
+Creating re-usable HTML partials with the `<include>` tag.
+Specify the HTML file with the `src` attribute.

 ```
 <layout title="Behind the Scenes!" src="main.html">